Monday, June 15, 2015

 The crazy bus went up, down, round, and round.
 It was so much fun that we rode it three times.

-We rode the crop duster airplanes two times and the frontier flume log ride two times.
+We rode the crop-duster airplanes twice and the Frontier Flume log ride twice.

-We walked through the mystery maze, where we got lost and had to ask how to get out.
+We walked through the mystery maze, got lost, and had to ask how to get out.

-We rode the safari jeeps twice, the tilt-a-wheel twice, and the Venus Flytrap twice, and we watched one show, the creature show with snakes and alligators.
+We rode the safari jeeps twice, the tilt-a-wheel, and the Venus Flytrap twice, and we watched one show, the creature show with snakes and alligators.

 Watching the snake show

-When we were on the Century Wheel Fairies Wheel, we saw Andy, Ron, Charity, and Dakota walking below us.
+While on the Century Wheel, Fairies Wheel, we saw Andy, Ron, Charity, and Dakota walking below us.

 After we left the theme park, we stopped for supper at Sonny's BBQ, 14293 US HWY 19, South Thomasville, Georgia.